 Of course, as a performer, I also believe that whatever skills that I have acquired through the many productions that I've performed, should be shared with the younger generation.
 I believed and still believe that these skills are not only essential in making one a better performer, but also a better person in general.
 Qualities like

 confidence and clarity in speech are some of the life skills that can be learnt and taught through drama, and these are the skills that I wished to impart through the programmes that I've created over the years.

 And as a performer and a director, I also felt that sometimes simplicity works best in sending the poignant messages to the audience.
 A theatre piece without "frills" is less likely to distract the audience from what matters most.

 On a final note, here is something that I've discovered through the journey I've had so far:

 In Drama, we learn empathy.
 In Simplicity, we learn focus and the abundance in nothingness.

 Through Experience, we are humbled.

-Adi Jamaludin has a Specialist Diploma in Arts Eduction from NTU-NIE and is currently completing his Bachelor's degree in English Language and Literature from Singapore University of Social Sciences.
+Adi Jamaludin has a Specialist Diploma in Arts Eduction from NTU-NIE and a Bachelor's Degree in English Language and Literature from Singapore University of Social Sciences.